LariNunesFreitas/LariNunesFreitas/README.md

 - 👋 Hi, I’m @LariNunesFreitas
-- 👀 I’m interested in aprender
+- 👀 I’m interested in learn, develop and evolve
-- 🌱 Atualmente estou aprendendo linguagem C, lógica da computaç etc Estou 💞️ - Pesquisando em mudar de carreira com sucesso
-- 📫 Como chegar até mim atravésés d o linkend (Larissa (Lari Nunes) Nunes de Freitas;
+- 👀 I’m currently learning language C, java and python, computing logic, software engineering etc.
+- 🌱 I like to travel and rest, and clean the house
+- 💞️ I Love animals, flowers, good food and fun
+- 📫 How to get to me https://www.linkedin.com/in/larissa-nunes-de-freitas-939336201/;
-- e-mail laripuglia@gmail.com
+- 📫 laripuglia@gmail.com

 <!---
 LariNunesFreitas/LariNunesFreitas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.